 Before we dive in, some fast advice.
-Addressing board compliants alone is a challenge.
-So, don’t take this on alone. > Schedule a free consultation with our Founder and CEO, Jeff Segal, MD, JD.
-We’ve been protecting doctors from > medico-legal threats since 2001 – and we’ve seen it all.
-Dr. Segal is equipped to help you successfully navigate your > unique circumstances.
-Schedule your free consultation. > > Ask doctors what they fear the most and almost all will say being sued for malpractice, but another challenge poses no > less a risk to their careers: a complaint to a state medical board.
+Addressing board complaints alone is a challenge.
+So, don’t take this on alone.
+Schedule a free consultation with our Founder and CEO, Jeff Segal, MD, JD.
+We’ve been protecting doctors from medico-legal threats since 2001 – and we’ve seen it all.
+Dr. Segal is equipped to help you successfully navigate your unique circumstances.
+Schedule your free consultation below.

+Ask doctors what they fear the most and almost all will say being sued for malpractice, but another challenge poses no less a risk to their careers: a complaint to a state medical board.

 Filing a complaint requires no more from an aggrieved patient or family member penning their beef and finding a postage stamp or tapping the “Send” button.

 Understanding the process and being appropriately insured against a board complaint are vital for any practicing physician.

 Let’s deal with the second issue first since it is actually the simpler one.

 Most doctors assume that board complaint legal defense is covered by their medical malpractice insurance.
 That coverage may be functionally very shallow. $50,000 from a rider will be eaten up very quickly.
 There may also be a shared coverage with a larger group that then reduces coverage available for a malpractice claim.